NoaWo/Flow-Free-Solver/README.md

 <img width="253" alt="Screenshot 2024-03-07 at 1 03 52" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/b8b07afa-83a2-4aa1-bfc7-22b4d6a3ba5e"> <br>
 Next, the cell above must be orange as well.
 And so on...<br>

-The result is a smaller problem space, where the cells that the algorithm determined are fixed.
+The result is a smaller problem space, where the colors of cells that the algorithm determined are fixed.

 We found out that for small puzzles, Arc Consistency itself solves the puzzles:
 <p float="center" align="center">